 EQUUSOMA® is grateful for the many hands (and hooves!) of support from humans and herds around the world who share our vision for horse-human relationships.
 Read on below for more details about our two-legged lead team members.
 For more information about the EQUUSOMA® approved training assistants, personal session and consultation providers, click here.

-Sarah is a Registered Psychotherapist, Canadian Certified Counsellor and Somatic Experiencing® Practitioner with a trauma-focused master’s degree in Counselling Psychology from the University of Victoria.
-Fluent in French and English, her foundation within Somatic Experiencing® and the field of applied polyvagal theory and mammalian psychophysiology includes:
+Sarah (she/her) is a Registered Psychotherapist, Canadian Certified Counsellor and Somatic Experiencing® Practitioner with a trauma-focused master’s degree in Counselling Psychology from the University of Victoria.
+Fluent in French and English, her foundation within Somatic Experiencing® and mammalian psychophysiology includes:

 - Somatic Experiencing® 3-year training program with Berns Galloway, MEd, CCC, SEP and Kathy Kain, PhD, SEP